BEEF LIVER BALLS

 This might be great for the dog food market, but it won't ensure 90-95% meat based dog food which would actually be the true natural and organic meal.

 Does 'paleo' mean what dogs and wolves originally ate, like meat?
 Probably not.

-Its a step on the right direction but really only a tiny bump to make owners feel better.
+Its a step in the right direction but really only a tiny bump to make owners feel better.
 Never equate grains and vegetables with natural or paleo for dogs.
-Again this is a trend focussed on using new buzz words as other dog companies continue to put profits well ahead of providing bio-appropriate meals and dog treats for dogs.
+Again this is a trend focussed on using new buzzwords as other dog companies continue to put profits well ahead of providing bio-appropriate meals and dog treats for dogs.

 Dog treats Natural trend keywords